 If you are driving outside the EU please refer to the Government website covering International Driving Permits which lists the IDP required both now, and that which will be required if we leave on a no deal basis.

-For UK residents there will, at least in the short term be no change.
+For UK residents there will, at least in the short term, be no change.

 For EEA / EU residents some policies may be withdrawn from sale as UK insurers may not have permission to sell policies to EU / EEA residents.
 We are expecting though that a number of policies will continue to be on offer, and some insurers have set up shop in EU countries so that they will be able to direct customers to EU / EEA regulated offices.

-There is more potential for confusion with regard to travel insurance - as a number rely at least in part of the EHIC (European Health Insurance Card).
+There is more potential for confusion with regard to travel insurance - as a number rely at least in part on the EHIC (European Health Insurance Card).
 Read our article covering Travel Insurance and Brexit for more information.